-MGMT 8382 Cooperative Work Experience (3)
+MGMT 8382 Cooperative Work Experience (3) (Last year's course prefix/number MGT 813)

-Prerequisite: Previous credit in or concurrent enrollment in Management 2375 of demonstrated competence approved by the instructor.
+Prerequisite: Previous credit in or concurrent enrollment in Management 2375 or demonstrated competence approved by the instructor.
 This course is designed to develop the competency-based learning plan describing varied student learning objectives and planned work experience.
 Emphasis is on individual and group decision-making and rational and creative problem solving.
 (1 Lec., 14 Lab.)

-MARKETING; CAREERS
+MARKETING CAREERS